|Style||Fully Escorted & Guided

 Finally, visit the ancient city of Troy, best known as the focus of the Trojan War as described in the epic poem by Homer.
 The ancient city today is an expansive archaeological site and a UNESCO World Heritage site.
 Dinner and overnight at your hotel.
 Accommodations: Kolin Hotel Canakkale or similar.
 Breakfast & dinner provided.

 Day 13: Canakkale, Dardanelles & Istanbul.
 Continue north by ferry across the Dardanelles, a narrow straight connecting the Aegean Sea with the Sea of Marmara.
 This strait, like the Bosphurus in Istanbul, separates Europe from Asia.
 Visit the site of Gallipoli, where one of the fiercest battles of World War I took place.
 The Gallipoli campaign was the first major battle undertaken by the Australian and New Zealand Army Corps (ANZAC).
 The struggle laid the grounds for the Turkish War of Independence and the foundation of the Republic of Turkey, led by Mustafa Kemal Ataturk.
 Continue to Istanbul for an afternoon at leisure.
 Alternatively, you may choose an optional cruise on the Bosphorus.
 This evening, join your fellow travelers for a farewell dinner.
-Accommodations: Crowne Plaza Istanbul.
+Accommodations: Wyndham Istanbul Old City (formerly Crown Plaza Old City Istanbul).
 Breakfast & dinner provided.

-Optional Excursion: Cruise the straits that separate Europe and Asia, passing by the villas and palaces of the Ottoman empire, as well as little fishing villages.
+Optional Excursion (purchased locally): Bosphorus Cruise.
+Cruise the straits that separate Europe and Asia, passing by the villas and palaces of the Ottoman empire, as well as little fishing villages.
 The route zigzags across the straits for picture-perfect views of Istanbul and the Bosphorus Suspension bridges.
-This optional excursion can only be purchased locally.

 Day 14: Istanbul/USA.
 Today you'll be escorted to the airport as you bid farewell to Istanbul and Turkey, and board your return flight to the USA.
 Breakfast provided.